jhollinger/occams-record/README.md

 ## Basic eager loading

 Eager loading is similiar to ActiveRecord's `preload`: each association is loaded in a separate query.
-Unlike ActiveRcord, nested associations use blocks instead of Hashes.
+Unlike ActiveRecord, nested associations use blocks instead of Hashes.
 More importantly, if you try to use an association you didn't eager load *an exception will be raised*.
 In other words, the N+1 query problem simply doesn't exist.

 ```ruby
 orders = OccamsRecord.